SodiumZH/NFF-Girls/docs_gameplay_en.md

 **Interaction**

-Right click with Flint & Steel to
+Right click with Flint & Steel to ignite it.

 You can customize its armor and hand items.
 There's an extra ammo slot (explosive icon), and only with ammo it can explode (no damage to itself).